1918 protest in Zagreb: Legacy

 The two killed National Guardsmen were buried with honours at the Mirogoj Cemetery in Zagreb.
 In 1932, the Croatian Woman Society launched an initiative to transfer bodies of the killed soldiers and civilians (not the National Guardsmen) from their individual graves at the Mirogoj to a common crypt.
-The society built a monument to the killed at the cemetery, but the transfer of remains was only allowed in December 1941, after the establishment of the Ustaše-ruled Independent State of Croatia (NDH) as a Nazi puppet state during the World War II.
-On 26 August 1941, on Pavelić's orders, "600 revolutionaries" involved in the 5 December 1918 protest were declared a Reserve Battalion of the Ustaše Militia, originally a ceremonial unit.
+The society built a monument to the killed at the cemetery, The Yugoslav state did not allow the transfer of remains, which was carried out in December 1941, after the establishment of the Ustaše-ruled Independent State of Croatia (NDH) as a Nazi puppet state during World War II.
+On 26 August 1941, Pavelić declared "600 revolutionaries" involved in the 5 December 1918 protest a Reserve Battalion of the Ustaše Militia, originally a ceremonial unit.
 The unit, commanded by Ivan Perečić, was subsequently renamed the Honor Battalion.
 The NDH wanted to portray the December Victims as a symbol of resistance to the union with Serbia, but Nazi Plenipotentiary-General to the NDH Edmund Glaise-Horstenau complained that the event was essentially a communist affair.
 In 1942, commemorative medals were authorised for participants of the protest and the right to wear them was awarded to 402 people (25 posthumously).
 In 1943, a monument was erected at the Ban Jelačić Square to commemorate the 25th anniversary of the protest.
-The Ban Jelačić Square was cleared of all monuments by 1947, including the equestrian monument to Josip Jelačić.
-A plaque was placed on the former House Feller (now number 11) in 2003 to commemorate the 1918 protest.
+By 1947, Communist authorities removed all the monuments from the Ban Jelačić Square, including the equestrian monument to Josip Jelačić.
+A plaque was placed by Croatian World War II veterans association Hrvatski domobran on the former House Feller (now number 11) in 2003 to commemorate the 1918 protest.